xtuml/bridgepoint/doc-bridgepoint/notes/7744_RealizedClass/7744_RealizedClass.dnt.md

 -----------
 When a project that uses a shared realized external entity by inter-project is terminated in verifier.
 Java LinkingError exception is thrown when re-execute this model in verifier and invoke the shared external entity.
-This issue reported by Saab

 2. Document References
 ----------------------